Understanding ASME Standards for Pressure Vessels

 Maintenance and Repairs:

-• Document Repairs: Maintain a detailed log of all repairs, inclusive of the nature of the difficulty, the corrective movement taken, and the employee’s worries.
+• Document Repairs: Maintain a detailed log of all repairs, including issues encountered, corrective actions taken, and employee concerns.

 Future Trends and Updates in ASME Standards